OfficialBeatzcoin/tronsr-template/BUDGET_EXPENSES.md

-Rewards are distributed to voters every voting cycle.
+When ranked as an SR (top 27), rewards are distributed to voters every voting cycle.

-Our current reward payout is:

-300% BeatzCoin (BTZC) Token ID: 1002413

-Any daily income after payout is used for staff, server costs, and continuous VibraVid development.
+Any daily income after payout is used for staff, server costs, community plan, and continuous VibraVid development.